-Please note, removal of the category or test/analyte from the laboratory's test menu, in and of itself, is not acceptable remedial action.
+Please note, removal of the category or test/analyte from the laboratory's test menu, in and of itself, by either the laboratory or CLEP, is not acceptable remedial action.
 Remediation programs should be designed based on the nature of the unsatisfactory performances and the area of clinical laboratory medicine involved.